MicrosoftDocs/azure-devops-yaml-schema/task-reference/xcode-v5.md

 **`destinationPlatform`** - **Custom destination platform**<br>
 `string`.
 Optional.
 Use when `destinationPlatformOption == custom`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Enter a destination device's platform to be used for UI testing when the generic build device isn't valid.
-Choose `Custom` to specify a platform not included in this list.
-When `Default` is selected, no simulators nor devices will be targeted.
+Specifies a destination device's platform used for UI testing when the generic build device isn't valid.
+Choose `Custom` to specify a platform not included in the list.
+When `Default` is selected, no simulators nor devices are targeted.
 <!-- :::editable-content-end::: -->
 <br>